 Newberry College, an accredited institution, is a military friendly college and a participant in the Yellow Ribbon Program.
-More information is available in the Office of the Registrar and the Office of Veterans Affairs.
+More information is available in the Office of the Registrar.

 Determining Your GI Benefits